FaithTech-Initiative/Kyros/blueprint.md

 *   **Bible lookup:** The application includes a Bible lookup feature, which allows the user to search for and insert Bible passages into their notes.
 *   **User authentication:** The application uses Firebase Authentication to provide a secure and reliable user authentication system.
 Users can sign in with their Google or Apple accounts.
 *   **Highlights:** The application allows users to highlight and save Bible verses.
 These highlights are stored in Firestore and can be viewed and deleted from a dedicated "Highlights" screen.

+## Completed Tasks

+*   **Custom Branding:** Replaced the default "Kyros" branding with a custom logo and app icon.
+Updated the splash and authentication screens to use the new branding.

 ## Current Plan